-Do you have a gap you want fill?
-Can you not tolerate a denture?
+Do you have a gap you want to fill?
+Couldn’t tolerate a denture?
 Then an Implant may be the right option for you.

 What is an Implant?